Skip to main content

 Credential Storage Endpoint

-POST /api/credentials is localhost-only — requests from non-loopback addresses receive 403 Forbidden.
+POST /api/credentials is localhost-only and requires authentication (API key or setup token) — requests from non-loopback addresses receive 403 Forbidden.
 This ensures API keys can only be stored from the same machine during onboarding.

 mDNS